Welcome from Lars Hedin, Director of the Environmental Studies Program

 Issues of the environment are becoming part of everyone’s lives.
 No matter where your future takes you – in the world of business, in public service, in education, or in local communities – you will be asked to understand problems and opportunities as they relate to the environment.
 Many, if not most, of the greatest challenges facing your generation are inextricably linked to issues of the environment: the energy system, our food production system, and health and sustainability around the globe.

-The ENV Program is your opportunity to educate yourself about the importance of environmental issues in the world in which we live.
+The ENV Program is your opportunity to educate yourself about the importance of environmental issues in the world and in your future.
 We have designed the program so you can customize it to fit your own background and interests.
-You may decide to give yourself a broad general background, explore the interface between science and policy, or dive deeply to explore a particular issue about which you feel most passionate.
+You may decide to give yourself a broad background by enrolling in the General Track of study, or focus your attention on a particular environmental issue about which you feel most passionate through one of the Specialized Tracks.

 I encourage you to use the website to learn about the many exciting educational opportunities available through the ENV Program and the Princeton Environmental Institute.
 Please feel free to introduce yourself, to ask questions, and to challenge us with your thoughts and ideas.
 Most of all, we invite you to get involved!